 - ORGANIC SEARCH RESULTS

-It’s important to be found wherever potential patients are searching.
+It’s important to be found wherever potential clients are searching.
 That’s why a comprehensive SEO campaign will include strategies that impact Google My Business and organic search results, as well as your overall web presence on directories and review sites.
-To have a successful healthcare internet marketing campaign your site must be easily understood by Google and other search engines.
-An additional campaign leveraging paid search results can also be implemented to maximize exposure for your medical practice and deliver a higher ROI with a successful SEO campaign.
+To have a successful internet marketing campaign, your site must be easily understood by Google and other search engines.
+An additional campaign leveraging paid search results can also be implemented to maximize exposure for your business and deliver a higher ROI with a successful SEO campaign.

-Here’s how to maximize visibility for your medical practice.
+Here’s how to maximize visibility for your business.

-Is Your Site an Educational Resource to Prospective Patients?
+Is Your Site an Educational Resource to Prospective Clients?